 We will attach these links to the machine, starting with the drag chain foot you set aside in the last step.
 It can be identified by its lightning bolt shape and the nut catches and wire clips it has on its back side.
-Also locate the small bag containing smaller bolts and nuts, as these will be used to attach the links in the following steps.
+Also find the smaller M4 bolts and nuts in the yellow bag, as these will be used to attach the links in the following steps.